 All ND CPAs and LPAs except those with “retired” status (contact the Board about this status).
 New CPAs: check all appropriate boxes, sign, date, and return with fee; no CPE is required in the year you’re certified.
 For special circumstances such as illness, contact the Board Office.

 1. Those performing accounting, auditing, management or financial advisory, consulting, bookkeeping, or tax services, for a client or an employer’s client, while holding out to the public as a licensee in this state, must have completed 120 hours of acceptable CPE in the immediate preceding three reporting periods and at least 20 credit hours each year.

 2. All others who in any way hold out as a CPA or LPA in this state (except those on “retired” status, and those who include the term “inactive” when using the CPA or LPA title) must have completed 60 hours in the prior 3 years and at least 16 each year.

 If you are short of the required CPE hours, include a statement with this form re. how and when you will make up the shortage.

-To enter public practice, you must meet the relevant CPE requirements and show evidence of familiarity with current procedures and practices in the intended service areas.
-A provisional permit is available to begin public practice without the full CPE level.
+To enter public practice, you need to meet the relevant CPE requirements and furnish evidence of familiarity with current procedures and practices in the intended service areas; provisional approval is available prior to reaching the full CPE level.

 What counts as CPE?